headline-design/stack-trace/README.md

 -  `inline`: boolean value that indicates whether the opcode takes arguments from the stack or inline

 ## Usage:
 Stack Trace is very simple to use, as it currently has no dependencies.
-After cloning the repository, simply paste the TEAL code to evaluate into the teal var in main.js.
+After cloning the repository, simply paste the TEAL code to evaluate into the teal var in main.js, or the input field in the html file.
 To add dummy transactions and/or app global/local state values, simply modify the `txns`, `app_global`, and/or `accounts` variables in `main.js`.
 In the terminal, enter:

 ```bash
 node main.js